silinternational/simplesamlphp-module-material/README.md

 ## Configuring PhpStorm for remote debugging

-In PhpStorm go to: Preferences > PHP > Debug > DBGp Proxy and set the following settings:
+In PhpStorm go to: Preferences > Languages & Frameworks > PHP > Debug > DBGp Proxy and set the following settings:
 - Host: (your IP address or hostname)
 - Port: 9000

-Set path mappings in: Preferences > PHP > Servers
+Set path mappings in: Preferences > Languages & Frameworks > PHP > Servers
-- Add a server and map the project folder to '/data/vendor/simplesamlphp/simplesamlphp/modules/material'
+- Add a server, giving it your IP address and a port of 9000, and map the project folder to '/data/vendor/simplesamlphp/simplesamlphp/modules/material'
 - Map other directories as needed.
 PhpStorm should prompt when an unrecognized path is encountered.

 Then start listening by clicking the "listen" button on the PhpStorm toolbar.